Cheddar is the most popular type of cheese in the world.

 Notably, the taste and texture of Cheddar can vary a lot depending on the length of aging.

-Typically, Cheddar undergoes a fermentation process that lasts anywhere between 3 and 24 months.
+Cheddar typically undergoes a fermentation process that lasts between 3 and 24 months.

 A shorter aging time will produce a mild, creamy cheese with a soft texture.